Intermittency analysis of proton numbers in heavy-ion collisions at energies available at the BNL Relativistic Heavy Ion Collider: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the Ministry of Science and Technology (MoST) under grant No. 2016YFE0104800, the National Key Research and Development Program of China (Grant No. 2020YFE0202002 and 2018YFE0205201), the National Natural Science Foundation of China (Grant No. 11828500,11828501, 11575069, 11890711 and 11861131009).
-The first two authors contribute equally to this work.
+This work is supported by the National Key Research and Development Program of China (Grants No. 2020YFE0202002 and No. 2018YFE0205201), the National Natural Science Foundation of China (Grants No. 12122505, No. 11890711 and No. 11861131009).
+The Innovation Fund of the Key Laboratory of Quark and Leptonic Physics (Grant No. QLPL2020P01), and the Ministry of Science and Technology (MoST) under grant No. 2016YFE0104800 are also acknowledged.